You are here

 What and where is the National Museum of American History?

-The National Museum of American History is located on Constitution Avenue NW, in Washington, DC and is a part of the Smithsonian Institution’s group of museums.
-Through research, extensive collections and public outreach, the museum presents America’s history and complexity.
-The facility opened to the public in January 1964, and was officially named as the National Museum of American History in 1980.
-It was the sixth Smithsonian building to open on the National Mall, and is now considered a National Historical Landmark.
-The museum has in its collection more than 3 million artifacts, from Dorothy’s ruby slippers from The Wizard of Oz to sheet music written by local legend Duke Ellington.
-It receives more than 4 million visitors per year, according to the Smithsonian Institution.
+The National Museum of American History is located on Constitution Avenue NW, just a block away from the National Mall.
+Through research, in-depth exhibits, extensive collections and public outreach, the museum presents America’s history in all of its complexity.
+Its collection features more than three million artifacts, from Dorothy’s ruby slippers in The Wizard of Oz to sheet music written by DC legend Duke Ellington.

 The museum is open every day of the year except December 25 and admission is always free.
 Regular hours are 10 a.m. – 5:30 p.m., but the museum stays open until 7:30 p.m. during its extended spring and summer hours (check website for specific dates).

 The easiest way to get there is via Metrorail or Metrobus.
 The closest Metro stop is Smithsonian, on the Blue, Orange and Silver lines.
 The 32, 34 and 36 Metrobus routes will all take you to the National Mall, whose monuments you can explore in full once you’ve gotten your full dose of American history.
 The facility is handicap-accessible, and dedicated parking spaces are located on Madison Drive NW.

 Much beloved as a source for all things Americana, the museum features the most American artifact of all: the Star-Spangled Banner Flag.
 The flag flew above Fort McHenry in Baltimore during the War of 1812, inspired Francis Scott Key to write our national anthem and now awaits your wide eyes in an everlasting exhibition.